Smueez/chashi2/README.md

 1. Detect disease of plant in offline
 2. Directly get information of the detected disease as well as their remedy suggestion with medicine or insecticides name in offline
 3. Order medicine or insecticides directly from the suggestion or through browsing the app shop
+5. Get expert opinion or suggestion by asking question in the app's forum section
 4. Get weather updates
 5. Get agricultural news update